Canada’s Intellectual Property Firm

 Language(s): English

-Prior to his legal career, David conducted physiology research for the Department of National Defence, and transplantation research for Toronto’s Sunnybrook Medical Centre.
-He was also Assistant Science Policy Advisor to the Ontario Minister of Labour.
+Prior to practicing law, David conducted physiology research with the Department of National Defence and transplantation research at Toronto’s Sunnybrook Medical Centre.
+He also served as Assistant Science Policy Advisor to the Ontario Minister of Labour.

 Qualifications